galaxyproject/training-material/topics/introduction/tutorials/introduction-to-cpt-galaxy/tutorial.md

 #  Registering a Galaxy account

 For the past ten years, the [Center for Phage Technology (CPT)](https://cpt.tamu.edu/) at Texas A&M University has developed and hosted its phage genomics tools on its own public-facing Galaxy instance.
-Starting in 2024, these tools will be hosted on the main European Galaxy instance at the URL https://phage.usegalaxy.eu.
-If you are a first-time user of the CPT Galaxy genomics platform, we strongly encourage you to begin by registering a free user account at [phage.usegalaxy.eu](https://phage.usegalaxy.eu).
+Starting in 2024, these tools will be hosted on the main European Galaxy instance at **[phage.usegalaxy.eu](https://phage.usegalaxy.eu)**.
+If you are a first-time user of the CPT Galaxy genomics platform, we  encourage you to begin by registering a free user account at **[phage.usegalaxy.eu](https://phage.usegalaxy.eu)**.
 We are continuing to migrate our tools and workflows to this platform through 2024.
-If you are already a user of the CPT's original Galaxy instance at https://cpt.tamu.edu/galaxy-pub, this system will continue operating until its planned shutdown date of August 2024.
+If you are already a user of the CPT's original Galaxy instance at [https://cpt.tamu.edu/galaxy-pub], this system will continue operating until its planned shutdown date of August 2024.
 After this time, we will only be supporting operations at phage.usegalaxy.eu.

 #  Galaxy tools from the Center for Phage Technology